BuiTanLan/ecommerce-microservices/readme.md

       - Catalogs Service, Available at: [http://localhost:4000](http://localhost:4000)
       - Identity Service, Available at: [http://localhost:7000](http://localhost:7000)

-For testing apis I used [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) plugin of VSCode its related file scenarios are avalable in [_httpclients](\_httpclients) folder. also after running api you have access to `swagger open api` for all microservices in `/swagger` route path.
+For testing apis I used [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) plugin of VSCode its related file scenarios are available in [_httpclients](\_httpclients) folder. also after running api you have access to `swagger open api` for all microservices in `/swagger` route path.